Introduction to Internal Audit

 - KPI for Internal Audit: Make internal audit a part of the food safety team’s Key Performance Index.

 - Point of Reference: Set up a reference point to help the internal auditor with questions or challenges that he/she may be encounter.

 The Bottom Line

-Personally, I use internal audit to assess the readiness of a facility to go to the next level for process improvement.
-If the facility isn’t ready for the basic food safety program, adding additional processes can be a burden to the facility.
+Personally, I use the internal audit to assess the readiness of a facility to go to the next level for process improvement.
+If the facility isn’t ready for the basic food safety program, adding additional processes can burden the facility.
 Thus, a priority should be given to set the foundation of the food safety program.